All Episodes

 Hillary Clinton has begged, stop and think of this now.

-Here is the presumed Democrat front runner.
+Here is the presumed Democrat frontrunner.

-She called on Silicon Valley, high-tech companies in Silicon Valley to work at disrupting ISIS.
+She called on Silicon Valley, high-tech companies in Silicon Valley, to work at disrupting ISIS.

 She said this in a speech yesterday.

-Oh, and by the way, just to reiterate something, ISIS versus ISIL, ISIL, the Levant includes Israel, includes much of the Eastern Mediterranean shoreline.
+Oh, and by the way, just to reiterate something: ISIS versus ISIL, ISIL, the Levant, includes Israel, includes much of the Eastern Mediterranean shoreline.

-It is meant to delegitimize Israel.
+It is meant, by using the term ISIL, it is meant to delegitimize Israel.

 It is meant to include Israel in the Levant, which would make it Palestine.

-I'm telling you there's a reason Obama does this, and his audience is not us.
+I'm telling you, there's a reason Obama does this, and his audience is not us.

 He's calling it ISIL for a foreign audience, not us.